jeremyButtler/freezeTB/README.md

   - extracts amplicon sequences by coordinate
   - creates: amp_seq.fa
     - ampicon sequencees (map reads to with miniamp2)

+## Older progams (some functional):

+Chapter four: the undead awaken

+- freezeTBGui.Rscript: gui built in R using tcltk, was replaced with guiFreezeTB, but still works
+- outputGui.Rscript: runs the output menu for freezeTB separately (older, but works)
+- gui-run.tcl: script used to build guiFreezeTB gui
+  - will run if use wish from tcltk
+- oldGraphAmpDepth.r is older version of graphAmpDepth that used ggplot2
-- oldCode: old code I am not quite ready to throw away yet
+- oldCode: old code I am not quite ready to throw away yet (or am to lazy to clean)

 # freezeTB as an bash script

-Chapter four: make your own monster
+Chapter five: make your own monster

 A better picture of how freezeTB works might be gotten by showing how it would look if I used an bash script.
 This